Colliers Wood: Colliers Wood Tower

 Colliers Wood is visually dominated by the "Colliers Wood Tower", built in 1966.
 Originally named the "Lyon Tower", it was originally occupied as the headquarters of property company Ronald Lyon Holdings but has also been known as "The Vortex" and "Brown & Root House".
 The architects for the building were Bader and Miller.
 When being built, the tower reached the third storey before an error in construction was discovered and it was demolished to begin again.

 It was voted the ugliest building in London in a 2006 BBC poll and one of the 12 ugliest in the UK in an early 2005 Channel 4 poll for its programme Demolition.
 The same BBC poll quoted an architect working for Golfrate Property Management, the current owners, as saying the building was due a make-over and new lease of life.

 By 2009, the ground and first floor windows and doors had been boarded up, and green netting attached across each end to prevent falling debris causing injury to passers-by.
 Demolition of the adjacent spiral car park began in April 2010, but due to complications with an electrical substation was halted soon after, with half the car park still standing.
 But by June 2011 the car park had been demolished entirely.

-In spring 2011, two small samples of decorative cladding were fitted.
-These were a much lighter colour than the underlying concrete surface and would change the look of the tower significantly if installed across the building.

 A major renovation of the Tower began in 2014, to create a glass clad block of 150 rentable apartments, with commercial units to the ground floor.
-The renovation was originally expected to be complete by the end of 2015, but it was finished by October 2017 calling the building Britannia Point.
+The renovation was finished by October 2017, with the building called Britannia Point.

 In 2021 Criterion Capital submitted a planning application for two new towers on the south side of the existing tower.
 A petition against the towers has gathered over 500 signatures.

 In 2022, The London Borough of Merton started emergency inspection of the building after footage revealed a glass panel had fallen from a residents window.